leahnote01/leahnote01.github.io/index.md

 By mid-2025, I reached **200 days** of focused, high-impact learning.
 And I haven’t stopped.
 The journey continues—each post, each hour, each breakthrough shaping the skills, mindset, and systems that define my path as a machine learning engineer.

-This project isn’t a side quest.
+This isn’t a side quest.
 It’s the path.
-Every post.
-Every hour.
-Every breakthrough.
-I’m building the skills, mindset, and systems that will define my future as a machine learning engineer.

-<i>**I’m not just studying.
-I’m training.**</i>
+I’m not just studying.
+I’m training.
 And the momentum keeps building!